igorwaw/web-advent/content/2015/_index.md

 First edition.
 Santa wants to run a weather machine that is powered by stars.
 We're helping him by collecting stars for solving puzzles.
-Which are mostly related to presents, elves and reindeers.
-There's no big story arc (some short ones though) and the puzzles are generally easier then in the later years, but you can still find some hard ones.
+Which are mostly related to presents, elves and reindeer.
+There's no big story arc (some short ones though) and the puzzles are generally easier than in the later years, but you can still find some hard ones.
 I struggled with day 22 and only solved day 19 with help.

 - [Day 1: Not Quite Lisp](/2015/01-not-quite-lisp/)